The Five W’s of Survival Camp

 For more specific camp related “stuff” that you probably want to know see our FAQ:

-We look forward to seeing the elementary kids of Quispamsis, Rothesay, Hampton, Grand Bay, Westfiel, Saint John and surrounding areas at Survival Camp this summer!
+We look forward to seeing the kids of Quispamsis, Rothesay, Hampton, Grand Bay, Westfield, Saint John and surrounding areas at Survival Camp this summer!